asemio/SZXX/README.md

 ```

 There are two major benefits to using `~filter` in this way:
-1. we don't waste any time parsing the rows themselves; `~filter` operates on raw rows
+1. we don't waste any time parsing the rows since `~filter` operates on raw rows and we're dropping them all by always returning `false`
 2. we're guaranteed to run in constant memory, no matter the XLSX's internal layout

 ### Xlsx.parse_date